A Way Abroad Logo

 Many of them use uniquely Mexican ingredients like mezcal and tequila in their creations.

-La Negrita Cantina (Calle 62 esquina, C. 49 415, Centro) is a must-visit.
+La Negrita Cantina is a must-visit.
 Live musicians perform here almost every night of the week, and at weekends, everyone takes to the floor to dance salsa.

-Hey, at the very least, head on down for 180 days and see for yourself what an incredible place Merida really is.
+Still on the fence?
+At the very least, head on down to visit Mérida for 180 days and see for yourself what an incredible place this city really is and to decide for yourself if it could be your home abroad.

 keep a way abroad fueled!